 Tahiti Beach, a private neighborhood within Cocoplum in Coral Gables, is home to only 26 mansions, all of which have access to a private beach.
 Residents of Tahiti Beach have access to Cocoplum’s amenities, including 24-hour security, a marina, clubhouse, and three tennis courts.

 Tahiti Beach is the depiction of the whole “community within a community” concept.
 It is tucked away in Cocoplum, a neighborhood within Coral Gables.
-This private community is just a 20-minute drive to Miami International Airport, downtown Miami, and the Rickenbacker Causeway to Key Biscayne.
+This private community is just a 20-minute drive to Miami International Airport, downtown Miami, and the Rickenbacker Causeway, which will take you to Key Biscayne.

 Real Estate Community in Tahiti Beach